72 hours, more than 30 deaths later, oxygen supply to Gorakhpur hospital is still to be restored

 Checks and balances

-Authorities who are responsible for managing an uninterrupted supply of oxygen to the hospital wards in Maharashtra expressed surprise at the reports of the Gorakhpur hospital running out of liquid oxygen supply.
+Authorities who are responsible for managing an uninterrupted supply of oxygen to the hospital wards in Maharashtra expressed surprise at reports of the Gorakhpur hospital running out of liquid oxygen supply.

-“There are several checks in place to ensure that the liquid oxygen in the plant never runs out,” said Dr Pallavi Sapale, dean of Government Medical College in Miraj in Maharashtra who, in her capacity as the the dean, is closely involved in the process of maintaining the oxygen plant.
+“There are several checks in place to ensure that the liquid oxygen in the plant never runs out,” said Dr Pallavi Sapale, dean of Government Medical College in Miraj in Maharashtra who, in her capacity as the dean, is closely involved in the process of maintaining the oxygen plant.
 “We have an officer who takes the reading of the plant twice every day to check the quantity available,” she said.
 “Once it crosses the mid-level mark, we inform the supplier to send us the oxygen and it is replenished.”

 Sapale recalled an incident where the supplier was not in a position to supply liquid oxygen and another supplier was contacted immediately.
 “Another thing we do is use jumbo cylinders, which are as safe as liquid oxygen and can be used to deliver oxygen to patient,” she said.

-Apart from these large oxygen cylinders, there are small portable oxygen cylinder which are generally used when transporting patients in ambulance or within the hospital on a stretcher.
+Apart from these large oxygen cylinders, there are small portable oxygen cylinders that are generally used when transporting patients in ambulances or within the hospital on stretchers.
 “The effect of oxygen delivered by the cylinder compared to the liquid oxygen plant is the same,” explained Mondkar.
 “You have to monitor the cylinders and immediately change to another cylinder, when the oxygen in the cylinder attached to the patient is about to finish.”

 Sapale said the saturation levels of the patients will be affected if the oxygen delivery is disrupted.
 “There are so many alarms to know that the oxygen is getting over,” she said.
-“First, there is meter – like you have on motorcycles – which shows the level of oxygen in the cylinders,” she said.
+“First, there is a meter – like you have on motorcycles – which shows the level of oxygen in the cylinders,” she said.
 “Also, if the oxygen supply to the patient is lowered, his saturation levels will be affected and the doctor or nurse can immediately check.”